 While time is an incredibly precious commodity, it is still true that generating organic social content only costs your time.
-Where other types of content like TV ads or billboards can be cost-prohibitive from a placement standpoint, organic social content may reach many consumers within your ideal audiences and costs you nothing from a placement standpoint.
+Other types of content like TV ads or billboards can be cost-prohibitive from a placement standpoint.
+But organic social content may reach many consumers within your ideal audiences and costs you nothing from a placement standpoint.
 That makes the reach and effectiveness of your social content strategy powerful.
 In fact, it is limited only by your creativity and commitment.

 2. Organic Social Media Content Pays Off Your Ads

 Once people click on your ad or learn about your brand through a paid post, they will most likely follow up with a visit to your social channels, your blog or website.
-If you don’t have relevant, engaging content for them to interact with, you’ve lost them, which means you’ve not only lost a lead, you’ve lost the money you paid to get it.
-Instead, you should view organic social content as an effective way to pay off your ads by giving the people who find you more relevant, engaging content to interact with online.
+If you don’t have relevant, engaging content for them to interact with, you’ve lost them.
+And if you lose their interest, it means you’ve both lost a lead and the money you paid to get it.
+Instead, you should view organic social content as an effective way to pay off your ads.
+Because this organic content gives the people who find you more relevant, engaging content to interact with online.

 3. Organic Social Media Content Creates Conversation

 Think of the content you post on your Facebook page, Twitter feed, Instagram account and LinkedIn profile on one side of a two-way conversation.
 The content you create is meant to evoke a response from your readers.
 While you may start the conversation, you shouldn’t end it and you shouldn’t be talking to yourself.
 Rather, you should focus your content creation efforts on posts, videos, tweets, and pictures with which your ideal audiences want to engage.